The type of loans you have will dictate which repayment options are available to you.

 Public Service Loan Forgiveness Program

-Refinancing loans through consolidation establishes a new loan with new terms and conditions for the combined balance of your original loans.
+Refinancing loans through consolidation creates a new loan with new terms and conditions for the combined balance of your original loans.

-Consolidation is usually synonymous with federal consolidation, although some private lenders offer consolidation loans as well.
+Consolidation usually refers to federal consolidation, although some private lenders offer consolidation loans as well.
 Federal consolidation combines multiple eligible federal student loans with various repayment schedules into a new federal loan with a single monthly payment.
 However, if you take longer to repay your new consolidated loan, you’ll pay more interest over the life of the loan.

 Check Federal Student Aid for the consolidation loan options available to you.